hubertlepicki/response_assembler/README.markdown

 TODO:
 =====

-* write some tests
-* write example (Sinatra?
-Rails?) application
+* remove trailing and leading whitespaces from <get>    /something   </get>
+* create separate module, don't use Rack:: (?)
+* support {{{ xhrget /something }}} as backward compatability option or allow users to define their own tags to be used

 Bugs, feature requests, donations etc.
 ======================================

-Any bugs, feature requests and other related stuff can be sent to me either usine email hubert.lepicki@amberbit.com or via GitHub message (amberbit).
+Any bugs, feature requests and other related stuff can be sent to me either usine email hubert.lepicki@gmail.com or via GitHub message (hubertlepicki).
 We are happy to receive donations or get hired by you, visit [http://www.amberbit.com](http://www.amberbit.com) for details (no, seriously! ;).